 A: No, this is a roadway rehabilitation project.
 Construction of carpool lanes (also called HOV or High Occupancy Vehicle lanes) on this segment of I-5 is anticipated under a separate project following completion of this project.
 Metro (Los Angeles County Metropolitan Transportation Authority), in cooperation with Caltrans, is conducting final design for the proposed HOV lanes and extensions of the truck lanes along I-5 from State Route 14 to south of Parker Road in northern Los Angeles County.
 Construction is anticipated to begin in 2019.
 More information can be found on Metro's project website: http://www.metro.net/projects/i-5-enhancements/ .

 Q: Where can I go to get more information?

-A: Information and updates will be posted on our online sites:
+A: Information and updates about the current project will be posted on Caltrans online sites: